mdn/browsercompat/docs/draft/resources.rst

     - **id** *(server selected)* - Database ID
     - **slug** *(write-once)* - Unique, human-friendly slug
     - **mdn_uri** *(optional, localized)* - The URI of the language-specific MDN page that this feature was first scraped from.
+If the path contains unicode, it should be percent-encoded as in `RFC 3987`_.
 May be used in UX or for debugging import scripts.
     - **experimental** - True if a feature is considered experimental, such as being non-standard or part of an non-ratified spec.
     - **standardized** - True if a feature is described in a standards-track